 Long time member of David Foster’s Canadian band, featuring performances with David, Celine Dion, Nelly Furtado, Bryan Adams, Gordon Lightfoot, Kenny Loggins, Kenny Rogers, Peter Cetera, Sheena Easton, Michael Bolton, Richard Marx, Stephen Bishop, Dan Hill, Boz Scaggs, members of the band Chicago, John Parr, Michael Damien, the Atlanta Symphony, and others.
 Performed with David, Celine Dion, Rich Little, and the N.A.C.
 Symphony Orchestra at the National Arts Centre in Ottawa, in a Royal Command Performance for Prince Charles and Lady Diana, Brian & Mila Mulroney, and 2,400 guests.

 Performances and/or recording sessions with Christina Aguilera, Michael McDonald, Booker T, Pricilla Coolidge, Peabo Bryson, Burton Cummings, Paul Horn, Toots Thieleman, and the Victoria Symphony.

-Original songs recorded by Christina Aguilera, Peabo Bryson, Debbie Gibson, Carl Anderson, Wendy Moten, Brenda Russell, Layla and Kenya Hathaway, Keizo Nakanishi, and Toshinori Yonekura.
+Original songs recorded by Christina Aguilera, Peabo Bryson, Debbie Gibson, Carl Anderson, Wendy Moten, Brenda Russell, Lalah and Kenya Hathaway, Keizo Nakanishi, Toshinori Yonekura, Yasushi Nakanishi, and Kiyomi Suzuki.
 I was privileged to work directly with most of these artists, teaching them the songs and producing their vocals.

 Composer of ‘Mother Earth’, dubbed Canada’s official Earthday song in 1990.
 It was recorded in English and French, and made into a video that played on MuchMusic nationally.